#1 Hannans North Tourist Mine

 The word ‘super’ is not used lightly- this pit can be seen from space!
 At 3.7km by 1.5km, and roughly half a kilometre deep, this pit is the amalgamation of multiple mines which sprung up in the Gold Rush from 1893, after Paddy Hannan filed the first claim for gold.
 Catch it on the right day and you can witness the blasting take place, or just marvel the massive expanse in front of you, with monstrous trucks suddenly looking like ants scurrying around the nest.

-#3 The Western Australian Museum
+#3 The WA Museum of the Goldfields

 #5 Hammond Park